-The discovery of the suspected fraud in 2024 prompted a multi-faceted Company response that included dismissal of the then chief executive officer, and sole director, included in the group of suspects, and withdrawal of already issued financial statements for the year, which in turn led to withdrawal of the audit report issued thereon by our predecessor auditor, which had expressed an unmodified opinion.
-The financial statements on which we are issuing this audit report, in place of our predecessor's revoked report, replace those withdrawn financial statements.
-For clarity, brevity and certainty, the initial withdrawn financial statements may hereafter be referred to as "the withdrawn financial statements"; any references to "the financial statements", or "current financial statements", will mean the revised financial statements on which we are herewith reporting even where not expressly mentioned.
-The current financial statements incorporate restatements of comparative amounts and opening balances in accordance with IAS 8 to correct errors relating to prior years.
-The financial statements for 2021 and 2022 themselves were not withdrawn or re-issued.
+Following discovery of the suspected fraud in 2024, the Company discontinued the office of the then sole director (one of the associated persons), withdrew the already issued 2023 financial statements, and ensured the predecessor auditor withdrew their audit report issued thereon.
+The financial statements on which we are issuing this audit report replace those withdrawn 2023 financial statements.
+For clarity, hereafter, the withdrawn financial statements will be referred to as "the withdrawn financial statements"; any references to "the financial statements" or "current financial statements" mean the revised financial statements on which we report.